smbadiwe/Kabboter-Api/apis.md

 **GET to /api/user/quizzes/my**

 This retrieves all the quizzes set up by a given user.
-For this query, we'll only give you the quizzes and their questions.
-When you query a particular quiz for a user, we can then package all other info: people who participated, scores, etc.
+For this query, we'll only give you the quizzes and their questions, at best.
+If you want the questions, set `wq=y` in query string.
+In the future, when you query a particular quiz for a user, we can then package all other info: people who participated, scores, etc.

 ### Request Data